hageyahhoo/Agile2020/Agile2020.md

 ⭐️TODO
 #### 2. ESTABLISH SOLUTIONS WITH ITERATIVE CONSENSUS
-After gathering necessary information to move.
+After the first information gathering, I built the first version of rough solutions and proposed them to decision makers like senior managers and executives.

-To agree on SET activities with staleholders:
+I didn't think that I can build the perfect solutions and agree with decision makers.
-- Priorities to improve
+I decided to iterate build, propose, learn cycle quickly to clarify objective, missions, and responsibilities of SET and agree on them with decision makers.
+I utilized `Iterative and Incremental consensus` approach at that time.

 - Solutions
-    - Decide target products based on
+I decided target products based on frequency of outages and impact on users, sales and profit.
-    - frequency of outages
+Prioritized
-    - impact on sales and profit
+- public APIs provided for external users
-    - Aim to make failure detection faster and reduce MTTR
+- Sticker Shop
-    - Utilize Test Automation
+- Core Microservices

-    - Validate ideas by working with developers and QAs
+Aim to make failure detection faster and reduce MTTR by utilizing Test Automation

 - Establish proposals and solutions to solve above needs
     - Iterative consensus on above ones with managers/executive